-Daniel Bagley Elementary School in Seattle Wins 2015-16 IGC
+Daniel Bagley Elementary School in Seattle Wins 2015-16 IGC Visit!

-Daniel Bagley Elementary School won first prize winner in the 2015-16 Iron Giraffe Challenge, which earned them a visit from WFSS Founder Salva Dut and Executive Director Lynn Malooly in June 2016.
+Daniel Bagley Elementary School won first prize in the 2015-16 Iron Giraffe Challenge, which earned them a visit from WFSS Founder Salva Dut and Executive Director Lynn Malooly in June 2016.

 Once in the classroom, students sang an African song, accompanied by drumming.
-They then took turns reading from a book they had made, with letters from each student saying how reading A Long Walk to Water, and learning Salva's story had impacted them.
+They then took turns reading from a book they had made, with letters from each student saying how reading A Long Walk to Water and learning Salva's story had impacted them.
 Many said it had changed their life.
-After some socializing time students then presented a special puppet show based on A Long Walk to Water that they had performed as part of their fundraising activities.
+After some socializing time, students then presented a special puppet show based on A Long Walk to Water that they had performed as part of their fundraising activities.
 Salva thanked the students, telling them that they are truly making a difference in the world.

-Salva then gave a talk to all of the older students in the school which was also livestreamed to many other schools and individuals.
+Salva then gave a talk to all of the older students in the school that was also livestreamed to many other schools and individuals.
 The school day concluded with Salva speaking to the youngest students and answering their questions about drilling wells and life in Africa.

 Read more about the trip in this Seattle Times story: Seattle kids who raised $6,302 for wells in Africa get a visit from their Sudanese hero.